-Analysis | 3 takeaways from Day 2 of Trump’s impeachment trial
+Analysis | 4 takeaways from Day 2 of Trump’s impeachment trial

 1. Raskin’s extended fire-in-a-theater metaphor

-While Tuesday’s presentation was mostly about emotion — Democratic impeachment managers sought to emphasize the importance of the trial and pass a procedural hurdle — Wednesday was more about actually connecting things to Trump.
+While Tuesday’s presentation was mostly about emotion — Democratic impeachment managers sought to emphasize the importance of the trial to pass a procedural hurdle — Wednesday was more about actually connecting things to Trump.

-It’s one thing to remind viewers that bad stuff happened.
+It’s one thing to remind viewers that bad stuff happened, after all.
 But to prove incitement, you need to argue that Trump actually caused it to happen.

 Rep. Jamie Raskin (D-Md.), the lead impeachment manager, sought to do that early in his presentation.
 Trump’s team has broadly referred to Trump’s claims of free speech while ignoring the established limits on such speech, which include incitement and defamation.
 The generic example is shouting fire in a crowded theater.
 Yes, you have free speech, but no, you can’t just say whatever you want, because your words have consequences for other people.